-On another occasion, a painful memory comes to mind, and in that moment, you turn on the TV.
+On another time, a painful memory comes to mind, and in that moment, you turn on the TV.

 One afternoon, you feel a restlessness, a restlessness in your heart, and you decide that the best remedy is a night out with your friends.

-If you have been in a situation similar to these, it is likely that you have entered the labyrinth of evasion.
+If you had a similar experience, it is likely that you have entered the labyrinth of evasion.

-The Reality You Intended To Leave Comes Back
+The Reality Which You Intended To Leave, Comes Back

 Seeking Distraction Is Ok In The Short Term

-It is important to note that seeking distractions in difficult times is the most human, and often can be something positive for our welfare.
-It becomes problematic when, not wanting to face our reality, we always look for an escape.
-If we do not devote time and energy to address that unpleasant thing that we experience, it will continue to present itself ever more intensely.
+It is important to note that seeking distractions in difficult times is the most natural human response, and can often be something positive for our welfare.
+The problem arises when, not wanting to face our reality, we constantly look for an escape.
+If we do not devote time and energy to address the unpleasant thing or situation that we experience, it will continue to present itself ever more intensely.

 Getting Out Of The Evasion Labyrinth

 Overcoming this labyrinth requires some insight on our part.
 Instead of fleeing towards this labyrinth at the first instance of discomfort, it is necessary to stop and pay attention to our thoughts, emotions, and motivations.
 What is it that I feel?
 What am I thinking?
 What do I want to do?
 By asking these questions, we manage to name our situation, and dispel the darkness in which we might find ourselves.
-Sadness, pain, fear, anxiety: easy feelings to feel, but difficult to name or accept.
-But when we do, that is, when we come face to face with them, they lose some of their power.
+Sadness, pain, fear, anxiety are feelings which are easy to feel, but difficult to name or accept.
+But when we do accept them, that is, when we come face to face with them, they lose some of their power.

 2. Introspect In Prayer

 For the Christian, this process of introspection, of discernment, is never done alone.
-It is done with a God who looks at us with love, who knows us completely, and wants to help us to know ourselves to face any difficulty, get out of the labyrinth, and thus live our reality with the love that he gives us.
+It is done with a God who looks at us with love, who knows us completely, and who wants to help us to know ourselves: A God who wants to help us face any difficulty we may encounter, get out of the labyrinth, and thus live our reality with the love that he gives us.